saullocastro/cubature/README.rst

 --------

 You are welcome to fork this repository and modify it in whatever way you want.
-It will also be nice if you could send a push request here in case you think your modifications is valuable for another person.
+It will also be nice if you could send a pull request here in case you think your modifications is valuable for another person.

 License